Dashakumaracharita: Epilogue

 Later Vishruta restores the kingdom of Vidarbha to King Bhaskarvarman by leading an expedition against the usurper Vasantabhanu.

-After the narratives have ended, a messenger arrives from the old King Rajahamsa (father of Prince Rajavahan).
+After the narratives have ended, a messenger arrives from the old King Rajahamsa (father of Prince Rajavahana).
 The King had been very mournful when the Kumaras had scattered away, but was comforted by a seer who assured him that they would return after sixteen years.
 This interval has now come to pass.
 The Kumaras return with an army to Ujjain, and succeed in defeating King Manasara.
 Various kingdoms are distributed to the Kumaras, which they govern with justice and happiness to all.

 Authorship and relationship with the Avantisundarī

 There has been extensive debate about the authorship of the Dashakumaracharita.
-The author is traditionally regarded as the poet and grammarian Daṇḍin who composed the Kavyadarsha, a manual on poetry and rhetoric, and according to Yigal Bronner, 'there is now a wide consensus that a single Daṇḍin in authored all these works at the Pallava court in Kāñcī around the end of the seventh century'.
+The author is traditionally regarded as the poet and grammarian Daṇḍin who composed the Kavyadarsha, a manual on poetry and rhetoric, and according to Yigal Bronner, 'there is now a wide consensus that a single Daṇḍin authored all these works at the Pallava court in Kāñcī around the end of the seventh century'.

 In the early twentieth century, Agashe doubted this attribution on the grounds that the two works differ very widely in style and tone.
 Since a poet Dandin (presumably distinct from a prose writer) is also mentioned in sundry ancient Indian texts, he is led to conjecture the existence of at least three distinct Dandins.
 Since Dandin (literally, a staff-bearer) is also a common adjective for ascetics or religious mendicants, Wilson doubted whether it was the author's proper name at all.

 On the other hand, in the mid twentieth century Kale accepted that Kavyadarsha and Dashakumaracharita had been written by the same person.
 On the basis of textual evidence from the Dashakumaracharita, he opines that the author must have lived earlier than the Muslim invasion of India, i.e., before the 11th century.
 Moreover, since the Kavyadarsha refers to the Prakrit poem Setubandha (सेतुबंध) composed in the 5th century, he is led to 6th-8th century as the most probable time of composition.
 (This remains in some tension with the fact that Dashakumaracharita is not referred to by any other text until the 10th century.
 There is also a conflicting tradition, generally considered unreliable, which makes Dandin a contemporary of Kalidasa.)